Your DGSOM, Your Community

 The Jewish Medical Student Association (JMSA) supports Jewish life for medical students at UCLA and promotes the study of the Jewish tradition and its contributions to the field of medicine.
 In addition, JMSA serves to fight antisemitism while practicing allyship to the Jewish community.

-• Student Coordinators: Yasaman Salahmand, Ahaana Singh
+• Student Advisors: Yasaman Salahmand, Ahaana Singh

 • Faculty Advisors: Cecily Gallup, MD, Sural Shah, MD